yhaddad/ECALELF/README.md

 `cd Calibration/ZFitter && make && cd -`

 If you are using a tcsh shell:
-`cd Calibration && source initCmsEnv.csh`
+`cd Calibration && source ALCARAW_RECO/initCmsEnv.csh`

 If you are using a bash shell:
-`cd Calibration && source initCmsEnv.sh`
+`cd Calibration && source ALCARAW_RECO/initCmsEnv.sh`

 ======
 Code documentation: